-C. FINRA Prosecuted and Adjudicated Its Case Against Black and SEI in Its Home Tribunals reporting that Black had conducted site inspections of each registered representative's office; (2) Violated FINRA Rules 8210 and 2010 for providing inadequate inspection documents for those site inspections; (3) Violated NASD Rule 3010 for failing to supervise the registered representatives; (4) Failed to preserve all relevant business records and allowed one employee to conduct SEI business on a personal email account, in violation of NASD Rule 3110, FINRA Rules 4511 and 2010, section 17(a) of the Exchange Act, and SEC Rule 17a-4 (17 C.F.R. § 240.17a-4); and (5) Failed to maintain adequate written supervisory procedures over SEI in violation of NASD Rule 3010 and FINRA Rules 3110 and 2110.
+C. FINRA Prosecuted and Adjudicated Its Case Against Black and SEI in Its Home Tribunals

+Nevertheless, in 2015, FINRA filed a five-count complaint against Black and SEI with its OHO.
+Id. ¶ 13 (Black Decl.
+Exhibit 1).
+FINRA alleged that Black and SEI: (1) Violated FINRA Rules 8210, 4511, and 2010 by inaccurately reporting that Black had conducted site inspections of each registered representative's office; (2) Violated FINRA Rules 8210 and 2010 for providing inadequate inspection documents for those site inspections; (3) Violated NASD Rule 3010 for failing to supervise the registered representatives; (4) Failed to preserve all relevant business records and allowed one employee to conduct SEI business on a personal email account, in violation of NASD Rule 3110, FINRA Rules 4511 and 2010, Section 17(a) of the Exchange Act, and SEC Rule 17a-4 (17 C.F.R. § 240.17a-4); and (5) Failed to maintain adequate written supervisory procedures over SEI in violation of NASD Rule 3010 and FINRA Rules 3110 and 2110.
 Id.